Children's Center Policies

 Admission and Withdrawal Criteria:

-When child care services must be withdrawn parents will recieve a preliminary conference followed by a two week notification.
+When child care services must be withdrawn parents will receive a preliminary conference followed by a two week notification.
 Services may be withdrawn due to:

 - Non-compliance with Center rules, policies, or procedures.